"In preparing for battle I have always found that plans are useless, but planning is indispensable." - General Dwight D. Eisenhower

-Continuity of Operations Plans (COOP) are intended to guide departments, divisions, and the University as a whole in the continued provisions of critical operations and the reestablishment of business functions during and after a disaster occurs.
-COOP planning is a critical piece of overall emergency management which encompasses planning, mitigation, response, and recovery from a disaster.
+Continuity of Operations Plans (COOP) are intended to guide departments, divisions, and the University as a whole in the continued provisions of critical operations and the re-establishment of business functions during and after a disaster occurs.
+Continuity planning is a critical piece of overall emergency management which encompasses prevention, preparedness, mitigation, response, and recovery from a disaster.

 - Loss of access to a facility (e.g. structural damage)

 - Interruption in service due to a reduced workforce (e.g. pandemic)